HenryWang22559/HenryWang22559.github.io/_pages/projects.md

 Machine Learning:

-- [Schrodinger Solver using Fully Connected Neural Network(FCNN)][Schrodinger-Solver-using-FCNN] - This project uses a Fully Connected Neural Network (FCNN) implemented in PyTorch to predict the ground state wavefunction of the 1D Schrodinger equation based on the potential.
+- [Schrodinger Solver using FCNN (Fully Connected Neural Network)][Schrodinger-Solver-using-FCNN] - This project uses a Fully Connected Neural Network (FCNN) implemented in PyTorch to predict the ground state wavefunction of the 1D Schrodinger equation based on the potential.

-- [Lorenz System LSTM predictor][Lorenz_LSTM_prediction] - Uses LSTM (Long Short-Term Memory) neural networks to predict the behavior of the Lorenz system, a classic example of chaos theory.
+- [Lorenz System LSTM predictor][Lorenz_LSTM_prediction] - Uses LSTM (Long Short-Term Memory) to predict the behavior of the Lorenz system, a classic example of chaos theory.